jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_08_page.md

     CONTENT TODO

 Notice there is less metadata than an article.
-I added a `Modified` key which I will update whenever I change this page.
+I added a `Modified` key which I will update whenever I change a page.

 ### Creating the Page Template

 Next lets edit `page.html`.
 This is the template that content in `content/pages/` willl be applied to.
 It is like a simpler article:

     {% from 'macros.html' import get_page_meta_data_html %}
     {% extends "base.html" %}